bmac/enzyme-after-update/README.md

 # enzyme-after-update
-> A helper for waiting for an update on an Enzyme ReactWrapper before perfoming an assertion.
+> A helper for waiting for an update on an Enzyme ReactWrapper before performing an assertion.

 ## API